joshspeagle/dynesty/docs/index.rst

     result.weights  # array of weights associated with each sample

-See :doc:`examples/index` for more detailed examples.
-See the :doc:`api` page for detailed API documentation.
+- See :doc:`examples/index` for more detailed examples.
+- See :doc:`prior` for more information on the ``prior_tranform`` function.
+- See the :doc:`api` page for detailed API documentation.

 Available methods